Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Before I went on the GLP-1 RA I was told that I might have to go onto insulin, does that mean I will need to go onto insulin sooner?

-Healthcare professionals will be prioritising people for review and will discuss with you your alternative treatment options.
+Healthcare professionals should be prioritising people for review and will discuss with you your alternative treatment options.
 Treatment should be individualised for you and may involve other types of management such as changes to your diet or physical activity as well as a review of your medication.

 I drive for a living and have been trying to avoid going on medications that cause hypoglycaemia, does this mean I am going to have to go onto something that will affect my driving licence?